NordicSemiconductor/nrf-device-lister-js/README.md

 ## Usage as a command

-Do a `npm install nrf-device-lister-js` or `yarn add nrf-device-lister-js`, then run in a console:
+Do a `npm install nrf-device-lister` or `yarn add nrf-device-lister`, then run in a console:

 `node node_modules/.bin/nrf-device-lister --help`